 - 1. Floor and roof live loads.

-- 2. Ground snow load, Pa.
+- 2. Ground snow load, $P{\rm g}.$

 - 3. Risk Category.

 - 4. Wind exposure.

-- 5. Ultimate design wind speed (3-second gust) V{ult} , and effective design wind speed $V{eff-asd}$ (3-second gust), miles per hour (mph)(km/hr) .
+- 5. Ultimate design wind speed (3-second gust) V{ult} , and effective design wind speed $V{\text{eff-asd}}$ (3-second gust), miles per hour (mph) (km/hr) .

 - 6. Design spectral response acceleration parameters, S{DS} and S{D1}

 - 7. Seismic design category and site class.

 - 8. The design load-bearing values of soils.

 - 9. Flood design data, if located in flood hazard areas established in Section 1612.3.

 1603.1.4 Wind design data.
-The following information related to wind loads shall be shown, regardless of whether wind loads govern the design of the lateral-force-resisting system of the building:

-- 1. Ultimate design wind speed (3-second gust) V{ult} , and effective design wind speed $V{\text{eff-asd}}$ (3-second gust), miles per hour (mph)(km/hr). - 2.
+The following information related to wind loads shall be shown, regardless of whether wind loads govern the design of the lateral-force-resisting system of the building: - 1.
+Ultimate design wind speed (3-second gust) $V{\rm ult}$, and effective design wind speed $V{\rm eff-asd}$ (3-second gust), miles per hour (mph) (km/hr) . - 2.
 Building Risk Category. - 3.
 Wind exposure, if more than one wind exposure is utilized, the wind exposure for each applicable wind direction shall be indicated. - 4.
 The applicable internal pressure coefficient. - 5.
 Components and cladding.
 The design wind pressures in terms of psf (kN/m^2) used for the design of exterior components, and cladding not specifically designed by the registered design professional.

 1609.1.1 Determination of wind loads.
 Wind loads on every building or structure shall be determined in accordance with Chapters 26 to 30 of ASCE 7.
-Minimum values for Directionality Factor, Kd, Velocity Pressure Exposure Coefficient, Kz, and Topographic Factor, K{zt} , shall be determined in accordance with Section 1609.
-The type of opening protection required, the ultimate design wind speed, Vult, and the exposure category for a site is permitted to be determined in accordance with Section 1609 or ASCE 7.
+Minimum values for Directionality Factor, K_d , Velocity Pressure Exposure Coefficient, K_z , and Topographic Factor, K{zt} , shall be determined in accordance with Section 1609.
+The type of opening protection required, the ultimate design wind speed, V{ult} , and the exposure category for a site is permitted to be determined in accordance with Section 1609 or ASCE 7.
 Wind shall be assumed to come from any horizontal direction and wind pressures shall be assumed to act normal to the surface considered.

-- 1. Subject to the limitations of Section 1609.1.1.1, the provisions of ICC 600 shall be permitted for applicable Group R-2 and R-3 buildings. - 2.
+- Subject to the limitations of Section 1609.1.1.1, the provisions of ICC 600 shall be permitted for applicable Group R-2 and R-3 buildings. - 2.
 Subject to the limitations of Section 1609.1.1.1, residential structures using the provisions of the AWC WFCM. - 3.
 Subject to the limitations of Section 1609.1.1.1, residential structures using the provisions of AISI S230. - 4.
 Designs using NAAMM FP 1001. - 5.
 Designs using TIA-222 for antenna-supporting structures and antennas, provided the effect of topography is included in accordance with Section 1609.3.3 Topographic effects. - 6.
 Wind tunnel tests in accordance with Chapter 31 of ASCE 7, subject to the limitations in Section 1609.1.1.2.

-The wind speeds in Figures 1609A, 1609B and 1609C are ultimate design wind speeds, V ult.
-Values of effective nominal design wind speeds, V{eff-asd}, determined in accordance with Sections 1609.3.1 and 1609.3.2, shall be used when the standards referenced in Exceptions 1 through 4 are used.
+The wind speeds in Figures 1609A, 1609B and 1609C are ultimate design wind speeds, V ${\rm ult}$.
+Values of effective nominal design wind speeds, V ${\rm eff-asd}$, determined in accordance with Sections 1609.3.1 and 1609.3.2, shall be used when the standards referenced in Exceptions 1 through 4 are used.

 1609.1.1.1 Applicability.
 The provisions of ICC 600 are applicable only to buildings located within Exposure B or C as defined in Section 1609.4.
-The provisions of ICC 600, AWC WFCM and AISI S230 shall not apply to buildings sited on the upper half of an isolated hill, ridge or escarpment meeting the following conditions:
+The prescriptive provisions of ICC 600, AWC WFCM, or AISI S230 shall not be permitted for either of the following cases: